engagebay/restapi/README.md

 EngageBay REST API
 =================
-[EngageBay](https://www.engagebay.com/) is a simple, affordable all-in-one marketing and sales software built for small businesses.
+[EngageBay](https://www.engagebay.com/) is a simple, affordable all-in-one marketing and sales software built for growing businesses.
 Get the power of an enterprise software at a fraction of the cost.

 ### Overview
 API is in active development.
-Currently it allows you to:
+Currently it allows you to access:
 - Contacts
 - Companies
 - Deals